 Bethany Springer

-Bethany Springer’s installations have been exhibited at venues including The Delaware Contemporary, Maryland Art Place (MAP), Boston Center for the Arts, the Milwaukee Institute of Art and Design, Creative Arts Workshop in New Haven, CT, the Grounds for Sculpture, the Georgia Museum of Art, 21C Museum Hotel, Full Tilt Creative Centre in Newfoundland, LHUCA, and most recently as a contributor to the Personal Structures exhibition at the 2022 Venice Art Biennale.
+Springer’s installations have been exhibited at venues including The Delaware Contemporary, 21C Museum Hotel, Maryland Art Place (MAP), Boston Center for the Arts, the Milwaukee Institute of Art and Design, Creative Arts Workshop in New Haven, CT, the Grounds for Sculpture, the Georgia Museum of Art, Full Tilt Creative Centre in Newfoundland, Canada, LHUCA in Lubbock, TX, and as a contributor to the Personal Structures exhibition at the 2022 Venice Art Biennale.
+Most recently Springer’s work was selected for inclusion in the ACNMWA’s 2023-2025 Artist Registry, and in 2024 her first digital publication premiered on Burnaway’s Mood Ring.

 Download CV